-If you want to talk about setting up an Individual Voluntary Arrangement (IVA) and whether it is a good debt solution for you, which firm should you talk to?
+Which are the best IVA firms to talk to if you are interested in an Individual Voluntary Arrangement (IVA) and whether it is a good debt solution for you?

 You could put your postcode into the Insolvency Service Find an Insolvency Practitioner page.
 But that doesn’t tell you much, especially if you don’t particularly need a local person and would be happy to talk over the phone to anyone.

 This problem wouldn’t be important if the IVA and sort of service you end up with are the same whichever firm you use.

 But IVAs aren’t like that.
 They are long-term commitments can go wrong.
 Even if everything goes well in your life, you will be having annual reviews.
 If you have unexpected expenses or reductions in income, you are going have to talk to your IVA firm about what your options are.

 Don’t explain what may happen in your IVA

 You need to know what will happen to your mortgage, your pension, your car finance, what if you get a pay rise or a bonus, what if you need to move house etc.

 All too often problems in these areas are not discussed before you start an IVA.

 At the end of 2021, it seems that the failure rates for IVAs are likely to be more than a third.
 Anecdotally some IVA firms have a failure rate of less than 20%.
 Other have more than 40%.
 It’s obvious which firm you would prefer to use!